VPS home

 Blog

-As mentioned on the previous page, Virtual Private Servers employ a technology known as virtualization, which is the process where a physical server is divided into virtual divisions (sometimes called "containers"), making it appear as if your site is running on a dedicated server.
+As mentioned on the previous page, Virtual Private Servers employ a technology known as virtualization: a technique whereby a physical server is divided into virtual divisions (sometimes called "containers" or "virtual environments"), which make it appear as if your site is running on a dedicated server.

 If you're familiar with the concept of how a large hard disk drive is partitioned into smaller logical drives, you have an idea how virtualization works.

-Let's take a closer look at the main players in the virtualization game:
+Let's take a closer look at the main players in the virtualization game, along with their respective strengths & weaknesses:

 Virtuozzo

 Virtuozzo (by Parallels).
 This is the software WiredTree uses.
 It's what most VPS hosts use.
 Virtuozzo is not free.
-Efficient use of server resources is it's primary strength (far as you & I are concerned).
+Efficient use of server resources is its primary strength.

-On the downside, it makes it easy for a greedy web host to "over-sell" a server, thereby diminishing any performance advantages it might otherwise hold.
-Since hosting companies are in business to make money, the temptation to squeeze out every last dime from a given server must be great.
+On the downside, Virtuozzo makes it easy for greedy webhosts to "over-sell" a server, thereby diminishing any performance advantages it might otherwise offer.
+Since hosting companies are in business to make a profit, the temptation to squeeze every last dime from a given server must be great.

-This is why hypervisors are becoming popular.
-It is more difficult to over-sell a hypervisor.
-If your hosting plan offers burstable memory, it is NOT a hypervisor, cuz hypervisor-based accounts come with fixed memory limits.
+This is why hypervisors are becoming increasingly popular.
+It's more difficult to over-sell a hypervisor.
+If your hosting plan offers burstable memory, it is NOT a hypervisor, because hypervisor-based accounts come with fixed memory limits.

 Burstable limits allow other accounts on your physical server to borrow your "unused" memory .. on an as-needed basis.
-Many consumers do not like the idea of another account using memory they pay for .. even if they're not currently using it.
+Many consumers do not like the idea of another account using memory they paid for .. (even if they're not currently using it).

-They worry a web host (who is obviously in business to make money) may secretly tweak their RAM-allocation settings (which they *do* have control over) to artificially lower their memory usage .. thereby allowing them to allocate part of their RAM (that they're paying for) to other account$.
+They worry a greedy webhost (who is obviously in business to make a profit) might secretly tweak their RAM-allocation settings (which they *do* have control over) to artificially lower their memory usage .. thereby allowing them to allocate part of their RAM (that they're paying for) to other account$.

 OpenVZ